MicrosoftDocs/power-automate-docs/articles/getting-started.md

 Use the **Search** field at the top of the screen to create flows.

-Use the **Search** field to find flows, create flows, or find help documentation.

 ## 3 – Environment information and settings

 View your environment information and settings.